team-approx-bayes/ivon/README.md

 There are two different ways of using the variational posterior of IVON for prediction:

-(1) Predicting at the mean of the variational posterior (fast)
+(1) IVON can be used like standard optimizers:

 ```
 for X, y in test_loader:
     logit = model(X)
     _, prediction = logit.max(1)
 ```

-(2) Predicting with Bayesian model averaging obtained by drawing a total of `test_samples` weight samples from the variational posterior (slower, but better inference with multiple weight samples)
+(2) A better way is to do posterior averaging.
+We can draw a total of `test_samples` weights from a Gaussian, predict with each one and average the predictions to obtain predictive probabilities.

 ```
 for X, y in test_loader: